Pravez/ColoringWorld/ROADMAP.md

 * progressive tutorial with notices displaying sentences in the back spread in the level
 * the color platforms can have a default state such as activated and by activating the color, they become disabled (Alexis)
 * wind blowers (Alexis)
-* adding magnetic fields to the character that he can activate next to magnes and hang to the magnes
+* adding magnetic fields to the character that he can activate next to magnes and hang to the magnes (Alexis)
 * teleporters in the level (Alexis)
 * splippery zones
 * zones that grip the character to the floor